Mayan Archaeology Field School in Belize City

 Belize: Mayan archaeology field school Belize City

 The Mayan Archaeology Field School in Belize City is an exciting opportunity for students and enthusiasts to immerse themselves in the rich cultural heritage of the Maya civilization.
-Organized by the Maya Research Program (MRP), a non-profit organization dedicated to archaeological and ethnographic research in Middle America, the field school is located in the breathtaking Rio Bravo Conservation and Management Area (RBCMA) in northwestern Belize.
+Organized by a non-profit organization dedicated to archaeological and ethnographic research in Middle America, the field school is located in the breathtaking Rio Bravo Conservation and Management Area (RBCMA) in northwestern Belize.

 The RBCMA is a 250,000-acre nature reserve owned and operated by the Programme for Belize, a locally run non-profit organization.
 This stunning setting provides the perfect backdrop for participants to uncover the mysteries of the ancient Maya civilization through hands-on exploration and excavation.